 - Kabola Winery, Momjan – Kabola’s family-run vineyards date back to 1891 and are famous for their incredible views of rolling hills as much as their popular wines, such as Amphora Malvazija.
 The Amphora Malvazija is made using recipes that date back to Roman and Greek traditions, fermenting wine in an amphora clay pot.

 Dalmatian Wine Region

 Dalmatia is everything south of the Velebit Channel and its vast size, islands and hillsides are home to numerous microclimates.
 These yield a diverse range of different grapes, many of which are red wine varieties and indigenous.
 Dalmatia has some of the most beautiful wine-growing areas in Croatia.

-Red grapes to look out for include the Plavac Mali, which is a hybrid of Zinfandel and the ancient red grape that grows best on the steep slopes of the Pelješac Peninsula and the islands of Hvar and Brač, Dobričić; as well as Babić, Tribidrag (better known as Zinfandel or Primitivo), and Plavina.
+Red grapes to look out for including the Plavac Mali, which is a hybrid of Zinfandel and the ancient red grape that grows best on the steep slopes of the Pelješac Peninsula and the islands of Hvar and Brač, Dobričić; as well as Babić, Tribidrag (better known as Zinfandel or Primitivo), and Plavina.
 White grapes grown in this region include Debit, Maraština (Rukatac), Kujundžuša, Pošip, Bogdanuša, Vugava, and Grk.